-I’m a nationally recognized personal finance expert and author of multiple books and audiobooks, including Money Girl’s Smart Moves to Grow Rich (St. Martin’s Press).
+I’m a nationally recognized personal finance and business expert, and author of nine books and audiobooks, including Money Girl’s Smart Moves to Grow Rich (St. Martin’s Press).
 I wrote this fun, comprehensive guide to personal finance in plain language to help readers understand the terminology, tactics, and attitudes that lay a foundation for smart financial decisions.

-The book won the prestigious 2011 Excellence in Financial Literacy Education (EIFLE) Award from the Institute for Financial Literacy, which was one of the biggest honors of my career.
+The book won the prestigious 2011 Excellence in Financial Literacy Education (EIFLE) Award from the Institute for Financial Literacy, one of my biggest honors.
 It was a springboard into doing media work and reaching a global audience.

 You might be surprised that I didn’t set out to become a finance or small business writer.
 I’ve always enjoyed managing money and couldn’t wait to get my own checking account as a young high school kid.
 But as I got older and went out on my own, I discovered that I had a lot to learn about money.
 I grew up in South Carolina, raised by entrepreneurial parents.
 They sent me to the college of my choice, The University of the South, a small, liberal arts school in Sewanee, Tennessee.

 After graduation, I fell into the trap that so many people do: living above my means.
 I rented apartments that I couldn’t afford, spent too much on vacations, and became a shopaholic.

 Later on, I brought my credit card debt into my marriage.
 As we unpacked big cardboard boxes and started to fill our only bedroom closet, my husband asked, “So exactly how many pairs of shoes do you have?”
-It was obvious that my shopping habit would put a squeeze not just on our closet space but on our finances as well.
+It was evident that my shopping habit would squeeze not just our closet space but also our finances.

-After getting extremely anxious about our growing credit card balance, we made a commitment to cut way back and slowly pay off the card.
+After getting extremely anxious about our growing credit card balance, we committed to cutting way back and slowly paying off the card.
 I’ll never forget the feeling of accomplishment we had after making the final payment.